raquo/Airstream/README.md

 For example, a Subscription created by `observable.addObserver` method keeps references to both the Observable and the Observer (via the function passed as its `cleanup` param).
 That means that if you're keeping a reference to a Subscription, you're also keeping those references.
 Given that the Subscription has a `kill` method that lets you remove the observer from the observable, the presence of these references should be obvious.
 So like I said – no magic, you just need to internalize the basic ideas of lazy observables, just like you've already internalized the basic ideas of classes and functions.

+#### OneTimeOwner

+The basic `Owner` trait provides a high degree of flexibility, and therefore lacks some behaviour that you might expect in Owners.

+For example, you can kill an `Owner` multiple times.
+Every time you do, its subscriptions will be killed, and the list of subscriptions cleared, but the `Owner` will remain usable after that, letting you add more subscriptions and kill them again later.

+If you want an Owner that can only be killed once, and does not let you add subscriptions to it after it was killed, use the `OneTimeOwner` class instead.
+DynamicOwner below uses OneTimeOwner, and that is how Laminar provides element Owners that can not be used after the element is unmounted and its owner is killed.

+If you try to create a subscription that uses a OneTimeOwner, the subscription will be killed immediately, and `OneTimeOwner`'s `onAccessAfterKilled` callback will be fired.
+You can throw in that callback, then subscription initialization will throw too.

+Note that the subscription itself does not contain any activation logic (i.e. what needs to happen when subscription is activated), that user-provided logic is external to subscription initialization, and is typically run **before** the subscription is initialized, so before `OneTimeOwner` can prevent that from happening.
+So when try to use a dead OneTimeOwner, instead of completely ignoring the effective payload of the subscription, unless you take special measures, it will still execute, but the subscription will be cancelled and cleaned up immediately.
+But if the subscription's payload was to e.g. make a network request, you can't put that back in the bottle.

+Bottom line, you should not be deliberately sending events to dead `OneTimeOwner`-s.
+They just fix what otherwise could be a memory leak, not completely prevent your code from running.
+They report the error so that you can fix your code that's doing this.

+#### ManualOwner

+The basic `Owner` trait also doesn't allow external code to kill it, because some owners are supposed to manage themselves.
+All you need to overcome that is expose the `killSubscriptions` method to the public, or just use the `ManualOwner` class that does this.

 #### Dynamic Ownership

 Dynamic Ownership is not a replacement for standard Ownership described above.
 Rather, it is a self-contained feature built on top of regular Ownership.
 No APIs in Airstream itself require Dynamic Ownership, it is intended to be consumed by the user or by other libraries depending on Airstream.